-Review Topic Study Population AUD All CBOC and OOC patients screened within the study period of July 1, 2013, through June 30, 2014, and who had a positive AUDIT-C score; 2 and all licensed independent providers, RN Care Managers, and clinical associates assigned to PACT prior to October 1, 2013.
-HIV Screening All outpatients who had a visit in FY 2012 and had at least one visit at the parent facility's CBOCs and/or OOCs within a 12-month period during April 1, 2013, through March 31, 2014.
-Outpatient All patients new to VHA who had at least three outpatient Documentation encounters (face-to-face visits, telephonic/telehealth care, and telephonic communications) during April 1, 2013, through March 31, 2014.
+Review Topic Study Population AUD Care All CBOC and OOC patients screened within the study period of July 1, 2013, through June 30, 2014, and who had a positive AUDIT-C score; 2 and all licensed independent providers, RN Care Managers, and clinical associates assigned to PACT prior to October 1, 2013.
+HIV Screening All outpatients who had a visit in Fiscal Year 2012 and had at least one visit at the parent facility's CBOCs and/or OOCs within a 12-month period during April 1, 2013, through March 31, 2014.
+Outpatient Documentation All patients new to VHA who had at least three outpatient encounters (face-to-face visits, telephonic/telehealth care, and telephonic communications) during April 1, 2013, through March 31, 2014.
+Outpatient Lab Results Management All patients who had outpatient (excluding emergency department, urgent care, or same day surgery orders) potassium and sodium serum lab test results during January 1, 2014, through December 31, 2014.